 The resident may choose to complete additional experiences or projects as he/she desires to meet personal goals throughout the residency year.

-Josefs Pharmacy is an independent pharmacy.
+Josefs Pharmacy is an independent pharmacy in an underserved, urban area.
 We offer many clinical opportunities for our pharmacists.
-We are a specialty pharmacy, so you will have the opportunity to manage specialty patients and complete monthly patient assessments.
-We manage our chronically-ill patients using medication synchronization and adherence packaging, so you will be involved in helping to manage these programs and incorporate Medication Therapy Management through OutcomesMTM and eCare Plans.
-You will have the opportunity to provide home visits to patients to help them manage their medications.
-We also service several long-term care facilities in the area.
-Finally, we are accredited to provide pharmacogenetics testing and counseling.
+We manage our chronically-ill patients using medication synchronization and adherence packaging, so you will be and the resident is highly involved in helping to manage these programs and incorporate Medication Therapy Management through OutcomesMTM and eCare Plans.
+The resident also provides home visits and disease state management education to patients to help them manage their medications.
+We also service several long-term care facilities in the area and do quarterly medication reviews for those patients.
+The resident also works with the Specialty side of the business (managed in-house) to complete new assessments and quarterly reassessments.
 This is all in addition to providing immunizations and other everyday community pharmacy tasks.

 Cara Beth Brann